claudiavmbrito/Soteria/README.md

 It is divided into two main sections: Section A present the full proof of Soteria for all components and Section B depicts the ML attacks and in which circumstances Soteria is secure against each attack.

 ### Full paper

+**SOTERIA** was accepted for publication on SAC23.
+Full citation will be available later on.

 For more information please see: https://eprint.iacr.org/2021/966.pdf (will be updated soon)